JamieJB123/mental-health-awareness-project/README.md

 **This project was developed as part of my 16-week full-stack development bootcamp with Code Institute.
 It brings together what we have learned from the front-end side of the course: HTML and CSS essentials + Bootstrap.**

+## Purpose:

+The purpose of this website is to enable external users to discover accessible, beginner-friendly information on mental health, including how to recognize common issues and manage stress, presented in a supportive and organised layout.
+As a site owner, the site is designed to create a welcoming space that offers approachable and basic mental health information using a clean and supportive design.

+The website was created with an awareness of the context surrounding mental health and an appreciation that it can be a daunting and overwhelming task to find simple and easily digestable information.
+Therefore, every decision was guided by the idea that this site could be used to simplify the landscape a bit, as a first 'port of call' to enable users to orient themselves a bit.

+The website has been built using HTML, CSS and Bootstrap.
+Google Fonts and Font Awesome were also used.

+## Features:

+### Current Features

+- Navigation
+- About Section
+- Common Issues section
+- Tools and Tips section
+- Resources section
+- Contact Form
+    - and Success Page
+- Footer

+### Future Features
+- Carousel of positive affirmations / inspiring quotes
+- 'Daily mood check-in' section
+- Interactive quiz for insight into stress levels with encouraging feedback tailored to quiz results

 ## Deployment

 ### GitHub pages